andrei-scurtu/roundTable/libs/shared/auth-lib/README.md

-# car-app-domain
+# shared-auth-lib

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test car-app-domain` to execute the unit tests.
+Run `nx test shared-auth-lib` to execute the unit tests.